 - Step 1: Profile the category – Define the category and commodities of the spend category.
 What is the current quantity used?
 Who are the users and where are they located?
 What are the processes used and who is involved in the supply chain?

 - Step 4: Select the sourcing process – Next, a business needs to develop a sourcing strategy.
-The most common process for soliciting bids is typically a Request for Proposal, and will include product/service specifications, delivery and service requirements, pricing breakdowns, along with legal and financial terms.
+The most common process for soliciting bids is typically a Request for Proposal and will include product/service specifications, delivery and service requirements, pricing breakdowns, along with legal and financial terms.

 - Step 5: Negotiate and select suppliers – As negotiations begin and the valid bids are chosen, suppliers will ask for clarifications and more detail where needed.
-Conduct multiple rounds of negotiations, form a short list of your suppliers, before selecting them as per your business’ approval process.
+Conduct multiple rounds of negotiations, form a shortlist of your suppliers, before selecting them as per your business’ approval process.

 - Step 6: Implement and integrate – Notify the successful suppliers and ensure they’re involved in the implementation process.
-Your strategic sourcing strategy will include improvements to specifications or process, changes in delivery or service requirements.
+Your strategic sourcing strategy will include improvements to specifications or processes, changes in delivery or service requirements.

-- Step 7: Benchmarking and tracking results – The final step is the beginning of a continuous cycle that starts with benchmarking the current status of the commodity or category, monitoring the results and ensuring that full value is being achieved.
+- Step 7: Benchmarking and tracking results – The final step is the beginning of a continuous cycle that starts with benchmarking the current status of the commodity or category, monitoring the results, and ensuring that full value is being achieved.
 A business then goes back to Step 1 to review the supply market again and restart the process.